ServiceInnovationLab/array-of-arrays-combinations-generator/README.md

 and
 - their age

-There are 16 combinations of that list.
+There are 16 combinations of that list (assuming you test for 2 ages).
 Let's say that if they're a resident or citizen and over 18 they get a free boat, and if they're short and a citizen they get a free step to stand on when they can't reach stuff.
 That means we have 2 openfisca output variables:
 - free_boat_person_is_eligible
 - free_step_person_is_eligible